malkus1306/git_assignment/README.md

 5. In the area "Manage access" hit the button "Add people"
 6. Provide the username (his/her account name in GitHub) of the person you plan to collaborate and select the role "Write"
 7. Hit the button "Invite"

+# e.
+What is the difference between git and GitHub?
+Git is the most common Version Control System.
+It is open-sourced and free, mainly installed locally to track changes made to files.
+GitHub is a commercial project (however, with some functionality available for free) dedicated to storing, sharing and working with other people to develop code.

+# f.
+What does git diff do?
+git diff provides additional details about the changes made.
+It compares our current files (code in the working directory) to what is in the staging area.